vertica/VerticaPy/docs/source/examples_understand_covid19.rst

 .. raw:: html
     :file: SPHINX_DIRECTORY/figures/examples_covid19_table_pred_plot_1.html

 The model performs well but may be somewhat unstable.
-To improve it, we could apply data preparation techniques, such as seasonal decomposition, before building the VAR model.
+To improve it, we could apply data preparation techniques, such as seasonal decomposition, before building the :py:mod:`~verticapy.machine_learning.vertica.tsa.arima.VAR` model.

 Conclusion
 -----------